-Since Dubrovnik has lots of direct flights from all over Europe, UK, and Ireland, many visitors to Croatia fly into Dubrovnik airport.
-Many of them don’t plan on actually spending their entire holiday in Dubrovnik, but instead use it as an their entrance point for Croatia.
+Since Dubrovnik has lots of direct flights from all over Europe, the UK, and Ireland, many visitors to Croatia fly into Dubrovnik airport.
+Many of them don't plan on actually spending their entire holiday in Dubrovnik, but instead, use it as their entry point for Croatia.
 They rent a car and travel further north.
-Many also stay in Dubrovnik but often rent a car for a day trips to surrounding area and sights.
+Many also stay in Dubrovnik but often rent a car for day trips to the surrounding area and nearby landmarks.

-Prices of car rentals vary according to car model, additional equipment, booking lead time, time of the year you’re booking your car for, etc. You can expect to pay 60€ a day for a mini size car in a high season.
-The same car goes as low as 25€ in a low season.
+Prices of car rentals vary according to car model, additional equipment, booking lead time, time of the year you're booking your car for, etc. You can expect to pay 60€ a day for a mini-size car in the high season.
+The same car costs as low as 25€ in the low season.

-Our friends Robert & Mary, a Scottish couple who stay with my in-laws in Komarna every year, have a habit of renting the car for the consecutive year as soon as they come back home from this year vacation.
+Our friends Robert & Mary, a Scottish couple who stay with my in-laws in Komarna every year, have a habit of renting the car for a consecutive year as soon as they come back home from this year's vacation.
 And they pay as little as 10€ a day.
 Just to make you realize how important is to book early.